 - Projects that map to Harvard’s Sustainability Plan topics will receive priority consideration

 - Visibility and replicability

-- Quality of work plan
+- Quality of work plan and application

 - Projects spanning more than one academic year must include a plan for continuity.